Creamy Wild Indigo Seeds and

 |18 to 24 inches||Dry to

-seed list , to order seeds copy the orderform
+to order seeds copy and mail the order form

 email questions, comments, and orders to firstname.lastname@example.org

-Cream Indigo seeds are not available at this time
+bracteata Cream Indigo seeds and plants are NOT available

 Baptisia bracteata var. leucophaea is a multipurpose plant that occurs naturally in limestone and dolomite glades, prairies and along roadsides in the Ozarks.
 Leguminosae (Pea Family) Papilionoideae